Dan J. Harkey

 2. Install Rabbit-Proof Fencing

-• Use galvanized wire mesh or hardware cloth with openings no larger than 1 inch.
+• Use galvanized wire mesh or hardware cloth with openings no larger than one inch in diameter.

 • The fence should be 2–3 feet high and buried 6–10 inches underground to prevent digging.
 No, Diggity.